Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From The “Abbey Road” Super Deluxe edition book (2019)

-The instrumentation was Ringo Starr on drums (on tracks one and two), John on guitar (track three), George Harrison on guitar (track four) and Paul on bass (track five).
-Ringo was asked to do a drum solo, which he reluctantly did.
+The instrumentation featured Ringo Starr on drums (recorded on tracks one and two of the eight-track tape), John Lennon on guitar (track three), George Harrison on guitar (track four), and Paul McCartney on bass (track five).
+Notably, Ringo was asked to perform a drum solo — something he was generally reluctant to do, but agreed to on this occasion.

 “You know how much I hate solos!”
 Ringo kept saying, same as he did when we were working on “A Day In The Life.”